 A collaborative approach increases the validity of self-review by providing a wide range of perspectives, including those of learners, teachers, parents and whānau members.
 This allows the self-review process to be co-constructed and the roles and responsibilities in their implementation to be shared.

-Currently, kura/schools/ECE settings may be utilising the Spiral of Inquiry framework (Timperley, Kaser and Halbert, 2014) to support effective and ongoing self-review in GaTE.
+Currently, kura/schools/ECE settings may be utilising the Spiral of Inquiry framework (Timperley, Kaser and Halbert, 2014) to support effective and ongoing self-review in gifted education.
 The Spiral of Inquiry represents a collaborative approach to ongoing self-review, aiming to create transformational change.

 It is important that self-reviews:

-In 2008, the Education Review Office (ERO) used the questions below to review school GaTE practices.
-While developed for ERO reviews of schools, these questions could easily be applied to GaTE self-review processes:
+In 2008, the Education Review Office (ERO) used the questions below to review school gifted education practices.
+While developed for ERO reviews of schools, these questions could easily be applied to gifted education self-review processes:

 ERO provides key questions and indicators for evaluation, self-review, leadership, processes, programmes, outcomes and effectiveness in the following reports: